Gynaecology: Diagnosis

-The historic taboo associated with the examination of female genitalia has long inhibited the science of gynaecology.
-This 1822 drawing by Jacques-Pierre Maygrier shows a "compromise" procedure, in which the physician is kneeling before the woman but cannot see her genitalia.
-Modern gynaecology no longer uses such a position.

 In some countries or within some healthcare systems, women must first see a general practitioner or family practitioner before seeing a gynaecologist.
 If the condition cannot be diagnosed or treated and requires a specialist the patient is referred to a gynaecologist.
 In other countries, patients can see a gynaecologist without a referral.

+Gynecologists give reproductive and sexual health services that include pelvic exams, Pap tests, cancer screenings, treatment for hormone imbalance, and testing and treatment for vaginal infections.
+They diagnose and treat reproductive system disorders such as endometriosis, infertility, ovarian cysts, and pelvic pain.
+They may also care for people with ovarian, cervical, and other reproductive cancers.

 As with all of medicine, the main tools of diagnosis are clinical history, examination and investigations.
 Gynaecological examination is quite intimate, more so than a routine physical exam.
-It can also require instruments such as the speculum.
-The speculum is used to retract the tissues of the vagina to allow examination of the cervix, the lower part of the uterus located within the upper portion of the vagina.
+It can also require instruments such as the speculum which is used to retract the tissues of the vagina to allow examination of the cervix, the lower part of the uterus located within the upper portion of the vagina.
 Gynaecologists may do a bimanual examination (one hand on the abdomen and one or two fingers in the vagina) to palpate the cervix, uterus, ovaries and pelvis.

-It is not uncommon to do a rectovaginal examination for a complete evaluation of the pelvis, particularly if any suspicious masses are suspected.
-Gynaecologists may have a chaperone for their examination or a patient can request this.
+Diagnostic transvaginal ultrasound machine.
+Image by Mikael Häggström, used with permission.

 An abdominal or vaginal ultrasound can be used for diagnostic purposes.
 This can help to detect growths, such as polyps, endometrial hyperplasia, carcinoma, endometriosis, pelvic inflammatory disease, polycystic ovary syndrome and many other gynaecology conditions.
-This is a very common diagnostic tool.
+This is a very common diagnostic technique.

 Hormone tests can be useful when investigating gynaecology based conditions or symptoms.
 These may check the hormone levels of oestradiol, progesterone, follicle stimulating hormone and luteinizing hormones, for example.
 Levels considered not normal, could indicate the presence of conditions and could impact reproductive function.